liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Angled Actuator

 This packet class is used to control an angled actuator, which refers to any actuators which controls the angle of something, such as a rocket control surface, a motor shaft, etc. and does not need any other option beyond angle control.
-This packet comes in two flavors, but both begin with a parameter byte indicating the actuator ID.
-If no other bytes are sent, then this packet is a read request from the actuator, and follows the single float sensor read request packet format.
+To read from this type of device, the normal read request packet can be used.
+The response format is indicated in the data packets section.

-The second flavor includes 4 additional bytes, which specify the degrees to set the actuator too, as a 4 byte float in degrees.
+To write to an angled actuator, additional parameter bytes are required.
+The first is the ID of the actuator to write to.
+4 additional bytes form a floating point value to set the actuator to, in degrees.

 ### Sensor Read Requests